 Dr. Joe Palca is a science correspondent for NPR.
 Before becoming a journalist, he earned a Ph.D. in psychology from the University of California, Santa Cruz where he worked on human sleep physiology.
 Since joining NPR in 1992, Palca has covered a broad range of science topics.
 His series, “Joe’s Big Idea,” explores the minds and motivations of scientists and inventors.
 He co-founded the NPR Scicommers program, a collective of science communicators.
 Palca has also worked as a television producer, and a news writer for the journals, Science and Nature.
 Palca has won numerous awards, several of which came with attractive certificates.

 Daisy Chung is an award-winning science visual communicator and illustrator originally from Taiwan and New Zealand.
-She currently works as the Creative Director at wikiHow and as a freelance science visualization artist creating infographic designs and data-driven graphics to communicate complex science.
+She currently works as the Science Data Visual Designer at Surgo Venture creating data-driven visual stories to share important research findings addressing global health and social issues.
+Previously, she was the Creative Director at wikiHow and a freelance science visualization artist creating infographic designs to communicate complex science.
 She is a former graphics editor at National Geographic Magazine, where she worked with a collaborative team to engage the public through powerful visual storytelling.
 Daisy aims to make science more accessible and works directly with experts to communicate their research to a broader audience.
 Her work has appeared in Scientific American, National Geographic, Cell Press, The Journal of Neuroscience, and various science and educational platforms.
 When not drawing, you can find Daisy hiking, climbing rocks, and finding different uses for sourdough starters.

 Barbara Gastel, MD, MPH, coordinates the graduate program in science and technology journalism at Texas A&M University, where she is a professor in the College of Veterinary Medicine & Biomedical Sciences and the College of Medicine.
 She also teaches an editing course in the University of Chicago medical writing and editing certificate program, and she has been editor of the Council of Science Editors periodical, Science Editor.
 She also is first author of the current (8th) edition of the book How to Write and Publish a Scientific Paper.
 She is a AAAS fellow and has received awards and recognitions from the American Medical Writers Association and the Board of Editors in the Life Sciences.